asongent/Special-DevOps-Tutorials/README.md

 #### 2).
 Ansible playbook for Jenkins installation on any linux environment
 Here, it is asumesed that you have the inventory (hosts) setup with you server DNS or IP address.
 Explore the playbook for jenkins installation, edit it with respect to your own specification, environment requirements and you are good to go.
-Don't hesitate to conact me at asongentle@gmail.com if you have any qustion.

 ###### NB.
 This playbook will be modified if you want to run it on Ubuntu server.
 All the "yum" will have to be changed to "apt"